IPdotSetAF/EZButton/README.md

 Subscribe to Pressed/Released/Hold/HoldReleased events with as many buttons as you want.
 Customize time thresholds.
 Works with any button read method.

 > [!IMPORTANT]
-> If you found this library helpful, please consider leaving an Star⭐
+> If you found this library helpful, please consider leaving a Star⭐
 >
 > It helps a lot in maintaining the project ❤️